-While southward now th'increasing breezes yeer, Dark clouds incumbent on their wings appear.
-In front they view the consecrated grove Of cypress, sacred once to Cretan Jove.
-The thirsty canvas, all around supplied, Still drinks, unquenched, the full aerial tide; And now, approaching near the lofty stern, A shoal of sportive dolphins they discern; From burnished scales they beamed refulgent rays, Till all the glowing ocean seems to blaze.
-Soon to the sport of death the crew repair.
-Dart the long lance, or spread the baited snare.
-One in redoubling mazes wheels along, And glides, unhappy! near the triple prong.
-Rodmond, unerring, o'er his head suspends The barbed steel, and every turn attends: Unerring aimed, the missile weapon flew, And, plunging, struck the fated victim through.
-Th' upturning points his ponderous bulk sustain; On deck he struggles with convulsive pain.

-But while his heart the fatal javelin thrills, And flitting life escapes in sanguine rills, What radiant changes strike th' astonished sight!
+Soon to the sport of death the crew repair, Dart the long lance, or spread the baited snare.
+One in redoubling mazes wheels along RODMOND, unerring, o'er his head suspends The barbed steel, and every turn attends.
+Unerring aim'd, the missile weapon flew, And, plunging, struck the fated victim through.
+Th' upturning points his pond'rous bulk sustain; On deck he struggles with convulsive pain.
+But while his heart the fatal jay'lin thrills, And flitting life escapes in sanguine rills, What radiant changes strike th' astonish'd sight!
 What glowing hues of mingled shade and light!
-Not equal beauties gild the lucid west, With parting beams all o'er profusely drest; Not lovelier colours paint the vernal dawn, When orient dews impearl th' enamelled lawn: Then from his sides in bright suffusion flow.
-That now with gold empyreal seem to glow; Now in pellucid sapphires meet the view, And emulate the soft celestial hue: Now beam a flaming crimson on the eve : And now assume the purple's deeper dye: But here description clouds each shining ray-What terms of Art can Nature's power display?

-Now, while on high the freshening gale she feels, The ship beneath her lofty pressure reels.
+Not equal beauties gild the lucid west, With parting beams all o'er profusely drest.
+Not lovelier colours paint the vernal dawn, When orient dews impearl the enamell'd lawn, Than from his sides in bright suffusion flow, That now with gold empyreal seem to glow; Now in pellucid sapphires meet the view, And emulate the soft celestial hue: Now beam a flaming crimson on the eye; And now assume the purple's deeper dve.
+But here description clouds each shining ray-What terms of Art can Nature's power display ?
+Now, while on high the fresh'ning gale she feels.
+The ship beneath her lofty pressure reels.
+Th' auxiliar sails that court a gentle breeze,

-Th' auxiliar sails, that court a gentle breeze, From their high stations sink by slow degrees.
-The watchful ruler of the helm no more With fixed attention eyes th' adjacent shore, But by the oracle of truth below, The wondrous magnet, guides the wayward prow.---The wind, that still th' impressive canvas swelled, Swift and more swift the yielding bark impelled.

-Impatient thus she glides along the coast.
-Till far behind the hill of Jove is lost: And, while aloof from Retimo she steers.
-Malacha's foreland full in front appears.
-Wide o'er von isthmus stands the cypress grove That once inclosed the hallowed fane of Jove : Here too, memorial of his name! is found A tomb, in marble ruins on the ground : This gloomy tyrant, whose triumphant voke The trembling states around to slavery broke, Thro' Greece, for murder, rape, and incest known, The Muses raised to high Olympus' throne; For oft, alas! their venal strains adorn The prince, whom blushing Virtue holds in scorns Still Rome and Greece record his endless fame, And hence von mountain vet retains his name.
+Now, while on high the fresh'ning gale she feels, The ship beneath her lofty pressure reck.
+Th' auxiliar sails that court a gentle breeze, From their high stations sink by slow degrees.
+The watchful ruler of the helm no more With fix'd attention eyes th' adjacent shore; But by the oracle of truth below, The wond'rous marnet. rulles the wayward prow.
+The wind, that still th' impressive canvas swell'd' Swift and more swift the yielding bark impell'd.
+Impatient thus she glides along the coast, Till far behind the hill of Jove is lost : And, while aloof from Retimo she steers, Malacha's foreland full in front appears.
+Wide o'er you isthmus stands the cypress grove That once inclos'd the hallow'd fane of Jove.
+Here too memorial of his name! is found A tomb in marble ruins on the ground.
+This gloomy tyrant, whose triumphant yoke The trembling states around to slavery broke, Thro' Greece, for murder, rape, and incest known, The Muses rais'd to high Olympus' throne .--For oft, alas! their vernal strains adorn The prince, whom blushing Virtue holds in scorn-Still Rome and Greece record his endless fame, And hence von mountain vet retains his name.

-But see! in confluence borne before the blast, Clouds rolled on clouds the dusky noon o'ercast; The blackening ocean curls; the winds arise; And the dark scud in swift succession flies; While the swoln canvas bends the masts on high, Low in the wave the leeward cannon lie;
+But see! in confluence borne before the blast, Clouds roll'd on clouds the dusky noon o'recast; The black'ning ocean curls; the winds arise; And the dark seud in swift succession flies.
+While the swoln canvas bends the masts on high, Low in the wave the leeward cannon lie†,

-^{} Scud is a name given by the seamen to the lowest clouds, which are driven with great rapidity along the atmosphere, in squally or tempestuous weather.
+Scud is a name given by the seamen to the lowest clouds, which are driven with great rapidity along the atmosphere, in squally or tempestuous weather.

-+ When the wind crosses a ship's course, either directly or obliquely, that side of the ship upon which it acts is called the
+It squarry or temperatures we aship's course, either directly or obliquely, that side of the ship upon which it acts, is called the weather-side; and the opposite one, which is then pressed downwards, is called the lesside.
+Hence all the rigging and